Emails usually arrive in less than 1 minute.

 In the worst cases, you may need to use an alternative email address.
 Updating the address in your profile will send a new verification email.

-On some systems a link scanning utility will test a link for vulnerabilities.
-It opens the URL and presses buttons on the page, taking over as the guest.
+If not, then it’s possible they have security software which is disrupting things.
+Affected systems will test a link for vulnerabilities.
+In doing so a background process (either on your computer or at your email provider) opens the link and presses buttons on the page, taking over as the guest.

 You’re probably using an older operating system which isn’t up-to-date with the latest Internet root certificate.
 This expired on September 30th 2021 and affects a lot of websites, not just Cleanfeed.